mellinoe/veldrid-docs/articles/backend-differences.md

 ## OpenGL framebuffer texture coordinates

 OpenGL, unlike other graphics API's, has its texture coordinate origin in the bottom-left corner of a texture.
 Other API's have this origin in the top left.
-This results in all texture samples being flipped in the Y axis.
+This results in all texture samples being flipped across the X axis.
 When sampling regular textures, there is no discernible difference, because texture data is also uploaded starting from that lower-left corner.
 When sampling a framebuffer attachment, however, the difference is visible, and the sampled data will appear to be flipped across the X axis.
 In order to reconcile this difference, there are two main options:

 1. In your GLSL code, flip the Y value of the relevant texture coordinates.
 Since shaders are API-specific, this is a logical and straightforward place to put the logic.